unicorn-fail/dreditor/CONTRIBUTING.md

 The following directories are important for patch writing:

-- src/js : dreditor code split into smaller parts like extensions and plugins
+- `src/js` : dreditor code split into smaller parts like extensions and plugins
-- src/less : dreditor styling files.
+- `src/less` : dreditor styling files.
-- package.json : contains version number apart from others
+- `package.json` : contains version number apart from others
-- tests/ : contains unit tests
+- `tests/` : contains unit tests
-- build/ : contains generated items by running ```grunt```.
+- `build/` : contains generated items by running `grunt`.
 See Developer workflow below.

 The following directories are important for distributing Dreditor:

-- templates/ : used for generating the browser extensions
+- `templates/` : used for generating the browser extensions
-- release/ : contains the generated packages Dreditor browser extensions.
+- `release/` : contains the generated packages Dreditor browser extensions.

-Both build/ and release/ are added to ```.gitignore``` so make sure these are not added to any PR.
+Both `build/` and `release/` are added to `.gitignore` so make sure these are not added to any PR.

 ## Developer workflow

 ### Modifying the code

 1. Make sure you have Grunt configured correctly as described below.
-1. Run ```grunt watch``` to continues rebuild your changes into the build directory or just ```grunt``` when ready
+1. Run `grunt watch` to continues rebuild your changes into the build directory or just `grunt` when ready
 1. Configure your browser to use the correct build as described below.
 1. Start coding by
   1. Create a (new) feature branch.
 Please don't work in the `1.x` branch directly.
-  1. Fix the code
+  1. Fix the code.
+When debugging use `$.debug()` or 'globals' like `window.console` and `window.alert`.
   1. Write a test for the new code
   1. Check the watched output for failing tasks like jslint or tests.
 1. Run `grunt` to ensure code compiles properly.
 Assuming that you don't see any red, you're ready to go.